centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-graylog-restapi.md

 ## Prerequisites

-An account with the "Reader" role is sufficient to access system notifications but an admin account is needed to perform the Lucene queries on the Graylog server.
+A service account has to be created on the Graylog server: the "Reader" role is sufficient to access system notifications but an admin account is needed to perform the Lucene queries on the Graylog server.

 More information on the official Graylog site: https://docs.graylog.org/en/latest/pages/configuration/rest_api.html.